stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 }
 ```

-Finally the mapped region can be released:
+Finally a mapped region can be released:

 ```java
 public void unmap() {